Securing applications is the core of Access Gateway.

 Review the Settings tab, then click Done.

-For more information on the application setting options, see Application Settings.
+For more information on the application setting options, see Manage application advanced settings.

 Return to the Access Gateway Admin UI console.